Kurogami2134/p3rdml_modman/README.md

 #### Weapon animations

-Weapon mods can have a `Animation` key referencing a json file to use for custom animations. `Special Weapon Animations` must be active as well for animations to work.
+Weapon mods can have an `Animation` key referencing a json file to use for custom animations. `Special Weapon Animations` must be active as well for animations to work.

     [MOD INFO]
     Name="MOD NAME"
     Files="NEWFILE"
     Type="EquipTYPE"
-    Anim="modname.json"
+    Animation="modname.json"

+#### Weapon Sounds

+Weapon mods can also include an `Audio` key referencing two files to use for sounds.

+    [MOD INFO]
+    Name="MOD NAME"
+    Files="NEWFILE"
+    Type="EquipTYPE"
+    Audio="header.bin;sounds.bin"

+* In a few specific cases, replacing a weapons sound effects, will also replace another's.
+These cases seem to be few and far apart so it shouldn't pose any real issue.

 ### Mod packs